NNPDF/pineko/docs/source/overview/running.rst

 Using pineko with NNPDF
 """""""""""""""""""""""

-It is possible to use ``pineko`` without providing a mapping between data and grids (i.e., without a ``yamldb`` database) or theory cards, by using the data declared in the NNPDF repository.
+It is possible to use ``pineko`` without providing an explicit mapping between data and grids (i.e., without a ``yamldb`` database) or theory cards, by using the data declared in the NNPDF repository (which includes a data-theory mapping).

 In order to do this you need to install ``pineko`` withe ``nnpdf`` extra, which will install the latest version from the ``nnpdf`` repository::